Noitcereon/TheCompleteJavaCertificationCourse/car_dealership/README.md

  */
 ```

-Note: I will only make a bare-bones solution, because this is very basic stuff I already have a grasp on.
+Note: I will only make a bare-bones solution, because this is very basic code I already have a grasp on.

+The biggest challenge here is working with the provided framework, because I don't understand the 'finance' boolean.